 What stands out as eccentricity

-or worse as my own perspective
+or worse from my own perspective

 gets lots for lack of practice.
 For